faceyspacey/respond-framework-docs-old/README.md

   <Link action={actions.home} />
 ```

-Given Respond is conducive to URLizing every state--and not to mention its automation of SSR--there's no reason you shouldn't use *real links* to dispatch all actions.
+Given Respond is conducive to URLizing every state--and not to mention its automation of SSR--there's no reason you shouldn't use *real links* to dispatch all actions beside form submissions (more on forms soon).

 Even in the private members areas of your apps where SEO is not an issue, links offer you many benefits:

 - better accessibility
 - visited coloring
 - right click capability  *(open in new tab, etc)*
-- **100% automated testing capabilities**
+- **100% automated test generation!**
 - works fine with **React Native**, bringing the same automated testing capabilities there too

 ### Enhanced Testing w/ `<Link />` and `snapActions`

-The Respond's `snapActions` test utility offers a 100% automated way of writing tests by simple dumps of actions from the Redux devtools.
+Respond's `snapActions` test utility offers a 100% automated way of writing tests by simple dumps of actions from the Redux devtools.
 Typically you couldn't get tests this comprehensive without writing browser automation/scraping code, which is never fun, not automatic, and redundant in terms of actual app code you already wrote.

 Wierdly enough, we are able to fulfill the *ambition of complete automation* through snapshotting actual `hrefs` on the page (eg: `<a href='/' />`).
 This is something hidden handlers/actions cannot provide.
 The idea is: